TedHusted/awake/awake.md/awake.md

 Bastion the Bear: I’m awake three (giggling).

-Strategos the Lion also giggled, and stretched.
+Strategos the Lion grins and stretches.

 Idisi the Teacher: (Off-camera) Time to get up, babies.